Here are some classic HF receivers from the '40s, '50s, '60s and '70s:

 Wireless Set No. 38 Mk II* was a WW2 man-pack AM transceiver covering 7.3 to 9 MHz with a range of up to 2 miles.
 It was simple to operate, having only a send/receive switch and a tuning control.
 The antenna could be a vertical rod or a wire laid on the ground.
 The operator wore the set at his front with the battery pack on his back.
 A throat-microphone kept his hands free.

-I thought I would be able to use these sets as walkie-talkies until I discovered their power supply requirements!
-They need 150V at 16mA plus 3V at 480mA on transmit falling to 9mA and 240mA on receive.
+These sets required 150V at 16mA plus 3V at 480mA on transmit falling to 9mA and 240mA on receive.
 I lashed-up a crude mains power supply to test them.
-The receivers are very lively.
+The receivers were still very lively.
 The fixed volume level can actually be uncomfortably loud in the headphones.
 They were designed to pick out weak signals at a time when the HF bands were much quieter than they are today.

 Using 4 HP hot carrier diodes in the first mixer, and triple conversion - including up conversion to a high first IF of 37.3 MHz, this was a very advanced receiver for its time.
 Absolute accuracy is aided by a 70" long KHz film scale.
 Stability is excellent, thanks to a permeability-tuned interpolating VFO in the ingenious synthesizer.